Diallan

-Diallan is a town and commune in the Cercle of Bafoulabé in the Kayes Region of south-western Mali.
+Diallan or Dialla is a town and commune in the Cercle of Bafoulabé in the Kayes Region of south-western Mali.
 In the 2009 census the commune had a population of 14,635.

+History

+Diallan was an important town during the Mali Empire, and the site of a Madugu (royal palace).
+In 1501 it was besieged by Umar Komajago, the Kurmina-fari of the Songhai Empire, but resisted.
+Komajago was reinforced by Askia Muhammad I, and together they sacked the town and the palace, eventually ending Malian hegemony on the north bank of the Senegal River.